 Adam Pearson is an award-winning disability rights campaigner, actor, presenter and speaker.
 Adam was nominated as UK Documentary Presenter of the Year at the 2016 Grierson Awards.

-Adam’s most recent documentary, Eugenics: Science’s Greatest Scandal, was broadcast on BBC Four.
-He has previously fronted the critically-acclaimed documentaries Horizon: My Amazing Twin (BBC Two), Adam Pearson: Freak Show (BBC Three) and The Ugly Face Of Disability Hate Crime (BBC Three), as well as being a reporter on Tricks Of The Restaurant Trade (Channel 4) and The One Show (BBC One).
-His other credits include Celebrity Mastermind (BBC One), Pointless Celebrities (BBC One), Celebrity Eggheads (BBC Two), Breakfast (BBC One), Songs Of Praise (BBC One), Newsnight (BBC Two), Victoria Derbyshire (BBC Two), This Morning (ITV) and The Big Bang Theory Of Everything (E4).
-Adam is a regular guest on The Matthew Wright Show (talkRADIO).
+Adam has presented the critically-acclaimed documentaries Horizon: My Amazing Twin (BBC Two), Adam Pearson: Freak Show (BBC Three), The Ugly Face Of Disability Hate Crime (BBC Three) and Eugenics: Science’s Greatest Scandal (BBC Four) as well as being a reporter on Tricks Of The Restaurant Trade (Channel 4) and The One Show (BBC One).
+His other credits include Celebrity Masterchef (BBC One), Celebrity Mastermind (BBC One), Pointless Celebrities (BBC One) and Celebrity Antiques Road Trip (BBC Two).

 Adam appeared in the BAFTA-nominated film, Under The Skin, directed by Jonathan Glazer and starring Scarlett Johansson.
 He also played himself in the independent feature, DRIB, which premiered at SXSW in 2017.
-Adam stars in Chained For Life which has been released theatrically in the UK and and US as well as being shown at film festivals around the world.
+Adam plays the lead role in Chained For Life which has been released theatrically in the UK and and US as well as being shown at film festivals around the world.
 Of his performance, The New York Times described him as “an actor of great charm.”
+He has most recently filmed A Different Man with Sebastian Stan.

 Adam has spoken at a number of events for companies and organisations such as the World Health Innovation Summit, Public Service & Criminology Conference and British Association for Counselling & Psychotherapy.
 He has also given a TEDx talk.